aakulalokesh2007-tech/Library_Management_System/README.md

 📂 Database Structure
 The application uses the following core tables to manage data:

-.all_books: Stores details of every book (ID, Name, Author, Price, ISBN, etc.).
+* all_books: Stores details of every book (ID, Name, Author, Price, ISBN, etc.).

-.issue_b: Tracks currently issued books and the associated student/member details.
+* issue_b: Tracks currently issued books and the associated student/member details.

-.his_b: Maintains a historical log of all past transactions (issue and return dates).
+* his_b: Maintains a historical log of all past transactions (issue and return dates).